mike7seven/quartz/content/index.md

 ---
-title: Mike Seven
+title: Mike7Seven
-description: Developer & Creator
+permalink: /
 ---

-# Welcome! 👋
+# Welcome!

-I'm Mike Seven - a developer, creator, and problem solver.
+I'm Mike Weihrouch - an inventor, creator, and problem solver.
 I build technology that matters with a focus on turning novel ideas into real world impact.

 ## About Me
 I invent & build technology that matters with a focus on turning novel ideas into real world impact.
 Here I explore the possibilities & challenges of innovation, share insights from building new technology, and examine where tech is taking us next.